shyakachaste/scrapyard-kigali/README.md

 ## **What is Scrapyard Kigali?**

 Scrapyard is a global hackathon running in 100+ cities worldwide on March 15, organized by high schoolers with a “scrappy” theme of stupid inventions.

-Scrapyard Kigali is the Kigali edition, where local high schoolers join the global movement to build creative solutions and have fun!
-Powered by Hack Club, a nonprofit supporting 48,000+ high school makers, it’s all about thinking outside the box and making something awesome!
+<p>Scrapyard Kigali is the Kigali edition, where local high schoolers join the global movement to build creative solutions and have fun!
+Powered by Hack Club, a nonprofit supporting over 48,000+ high school makers, it's all about thinking outside the box and making something awesome!</p>

 ---

 ## **Why Join?**